 Expand “Source Packages” node of the project.
 You can see the project currently has one Java package with two classes.
 DataProvider class is a simple utility class serving as an in-memory data store for drawings.
 It defines operations for creating, retrieving, updating and deleting the drawings.
 The second class in the package defines Java representation of a drawing.

 Let’s run the project to see how the initial page looks like.
 To do that, first right-click on the project node and choose “Clean and Build” in the pop-up menu, then right-click again and choose “Run”.
 NOTE: When you click on Run, a dialog may appear asking you to choose which application server you want to run the application with.
-Select "GlassFish Server 4.0-b57", you can check "Remember Permanently" and click OK.
+Select "GlassFish 4.0-b84", you can check "Remember Permanently" and click OK.
 The NetBeans will start GlassFish, deploy our application and open a web browser at the application URL (in this case http://localhost:8080/drawingboard/).

 The initial screen of the application has a text field where you can enter a name for a new drawing and hit Enter or click the New button to issue a command to create a new drawing with that name.
 This will not work at the moment, as we haven’t exposed the RESTful API the front-end tries to use to create the new drawing.

 You can confirm that the front-end makes HTTP requests to the back-end by enabling the network monitoring in Chrome browser.
-To do that, choose View->Developer->Developer Tools in the Chrome application menu.
+To do that, choose Tools->Developer Tools in the Chrome application menu.
 The Developer Tools will show up at the bottom of the browser window.
 Switch to the Network tab.

 Now, type something into the Drawing Name text field of our application (e.g. “test”) and hit Enter.
 In the Network tab of Developer Tools you should see the frond-end made HTTP POST request to /drawingboard/api/drawings URL, but the server responded with “404 – Not Found” status code, since we haven’t exposed anything at that URI yet.